 Voluntary Pre-Kindergarten Programs, or VPK, are programs for children ages 4-5 to prepare them for kindergarten.
 The percentage of children participating in VPK decreased sharply in 2012 and has remained under 30% into 2021.
 In 2021, the percentage of participation in VPK programs in Santa Rosa County was 24.7% compared to Florida at 27.8%.
+New data released from 2022 showed a slight increase in the percentage of children participating in VPK programs in Santa Rosa County, from 22.2% in 2021 to 25.4% in 2022.
+Santa Rosa County did fall behind the overall Florida percentage for 2022 at 26.1%.
+The new data can be seen in the updated graph below.

 In 2021, 372 white children were enrolled into VPK programs, and 33 Black children were enrolled.
 Santa Rosa county does have a larger population of white children compared to Black children, which can account for the gap.
-Through the use of FLChart's Population Dashboard, it can be estimated that the rate of white children enrolled in VPK programs was 4.6 per 100 children <5 years old compared to the rate of Black children at 9.7 per 100 children less <5 years old.
-It should be noted that gaps in data exists for other priority populations.
+Through the use of FLHealth Chart's Population Dashboard, it can be estimated that the rate of white children enrolled in VPK programs was 4.6 per 100 children <5 years old compared to the rate of Black children at 9.7 per 100 children less <5 years old.
+10 It should be noted that gaps in data exists for other priority populations.
+There has not been any updated data for 2022.